-Eggs are essentially reproductive cells from everything from chickens to ducks and quails but here we are specifically looking at chicken eggs, their characteristics and how you should handle, store and use eggs in cocktails.
+Eggs are essentially reproductive cells from everything from chickens to ducks and quails but here I'm specifically looking at chicken eggs, their characteristics and how you should handle, store and use eggs in cocktails.

 Egg white adds viscosity and mouthfeel to cocktails and drinks such as sours only taste their best when made with added egg white.
 Egg white can also add an attractive foamy head to cocktails and the amount of foam produced can be extenuated using a Dry Shake.
-However, raw eggs can be hazardous to health, so you may decide it is safer to use commercially produced pasteurised egg white such as Two Chicks, particularly if you are infirm or pregnant (but then you probably shouldn't be drinking cocktails anyway).
+However, raw eggs can be hazardous to health, so you may decide it is safer to use commercially produced pasteurised egg white, particularly if you are infirm or pregnant (but then you probably shouldn't be drinking cocktails anyway).

-Unfortunately, egg white in cocktails gives off an aroma not unlike dog breath or a damp dog's coat.
-This should be masked with a few drops of bitters dropped onto the drink's foamy head, expressing citrus zest oils (twist) over the drink or by dusting with chocolate, nutmeg or cinnamon.
+Unfortunately, egg white in cocktails gives off an aroma reminiscent of dog breath or a damp dog's coat.
+This is best masked with a few drops of bitters dropped onto the drink's foamy head, expressing citrus zest oils (twist) over the drink or by dusting with chocolate, nutmeg or cinnamon.

 Like egg white, egg yolk adds texture and also subtle flavour and a rich sweetness to cocktails.
 Egg yolk is essential when making Nogs and Flips.

 A small percentage of people are allergic to eggs with reactions against egg white more common than reactions against egg yolk.
 While not experiencing a true allergic reaction, some people have an intolerance to egg white.
 Whether allergic, merely intolerant or simply having a dislike for eggs, some need/want to avoid egg and egg products, so bar menus should indicate their use in cocktails.